spslater/bluesky-pds-docker/README.md

 In addition, the [installation instructions](https://github.com/bluesky-social/pds/tree/main?tab=readme-ov-file#self-hosting-pds) make several assumptions that don't quite match my setup.

 This repository contains a `Dockerfile` that you can use to get a Bluesky PDS up and running in a single Docker container.
-That container also includes a slight variant on the official `pdsadmin` command; once the instance is running you can use i to create an account and get an invite.
+That container also includes the `pdsadmin` command; once the container is running you can log in to create a Bluesky account.

 I happen to use [Dokku](https://dokku.com), a "personal" Heroku clone, to host a variety of low-traffic services on a [tiny cloud server](https://www.hetzner.com).